 Yoga teachers often refer to the pelvis as “the junk drawer of emotions.”
-Discover the emotional meaning of hip pain and how to get unstuck.
+Discover your hip pain emotions and how to get unstuck.

 Yoga teachers often refer to the pelvis as “the junk drawer of emotions.”
 It leads me to picture an emotional can opener clattering around next to an emotional package of old batteries.
 But junk-drawer imagery aside, the link between the hips and one’s emotional state is actually quite profound and fascinating.
 Understanding hip pain emotions can help you reveal what's hiding in your hips.